sapienzaapps/seismocloud-sensor-nodemcu/README.md

 * Arduino/Genuino board (Arduino Uno with Ethernet Shield or Arduino Ethernet)
 * MMA7361 Accelerometer

+## Network requirements

+If you have any firewall in your network, please allow these ports:

+* TCP: 80, 443
+* UDP: 123

 ## How to build

 1. Download the source code